domcloud/domcloud/docs/plans.md

 The free plan has no time limit.
 However to prevent spam you have to reactivate every two months by logging in to portal and perform extension.

+Here are some common question about choosing the right plan for the budget:

+### What is a Subserver

+A subserver is essentially a separate host with files contents.

 ### What are benefits of using paid Plans?

 Paid plans is available to purchase using PayPal, and using these gains your hosting additional features: